ThaUnknown/webtorrent-player/docs/FAQ.md

 #2 make sure the browser supports the codec/container you're trying to play back

 #3 make sure you're using a semi-modern browser and are using HTTPS

-# Known issues

-- with poor swarm health subtitles might fail to parse correctly and thus might not display until the torrent is re-enabled, TLDR this is because there's a lack of data for the parser